-You may want to review the white papers from 10 most successful ICOs to get a head start with your white paper.
+You may want to review the white papers from the 10 most successful ICOs to get a head start with your white paper.

-Collin Thompson, co-founder of Intrepid Ventures, suggests that you also publish a position paper before releasing a white paper.
+Collin Thompson, a co-founder of Intrepid Ventures, suggests that you also publish a position paper before releasing a white paper.
 The position paper is much shorter — two or three pages long or a point-blank one-pager.
 You can use the position paper to gather the initial feedback and write a killer 30-page-or-so white paper.

 6. Build Your Community

 Since your potential investor is practically anyone with a crypto wallet, you need to target them via all available marketing channels.
-Running social accounts goes without saying, however, the tech-savvy public will expect at least presence on Reddit and BitcoinTalk forums.
+Running social accounts goes without saying, however, the tech-savvy public will expect at least a presence on Reddit and BitcoinTalk forums.